 - 1 tablespoon ginger paste or finely chopped ginger

 - 1 onion chopped

 - 100 g desiccated coconut or grated fresh coconut if available

-- Heat 1 tbsp sunflower oil in a large frying pan or wok.
+- Heat 1 tablespoon sunflower oil in a large frying pan or wok.

-- Add 1 tsp mustard seeds then 1 tsp cumin seeds, 1/2 tsp chilli flakes and 1 curry leaves.
-Stir fry for about 1 minute then add a pinch of salt, 1/2 tsp turmeric, 1 tbsp ginger paste, stir and fry for a further minute.
+- Stir fry for about 1 minute then add a pinch of salt, ½ teaspoon turmeric and 1 tablespoon ginger paste.
+Stir and fry for a further minute.

-- Add the chopped onion and continue to fry for 7-10 minutes until soft, stirring often.
+- Add the chopped onion and continue to fry for 7-10 minutes until soft and turning golden, stirring often.